Rskladanek/Trojan/README.md

 ## 🔥 Current Features
 - **System Information Retrieval 🖥️**
   Gather detailed information about the target's operating system and environment variables.
-This module helps understand the victim's system setup.
+This module helps understand the victim's system setup and Retrieve detailed network configuration data, including IP addresses, active connections, and public IP information.

 - **Directory Lister 📂**
   Explore files and directories in the target's system, enabling navigation through the victim's file system.

-- **IP Configuration Stealer 🌐**
-  Retrieve detailed network configuration data, including IP addresses, active connections, and public IP information.

 - **Windows Auto Start 🛠️**
   Automatically configure the program to start with the operating system on Windows devices.